azhaankhan11122/Reel-Engine/README.md

 <a id="quick-pitch"></a>

-> ⚡ **Make Shorts turns simple ideas into ready-to-post vertical videos.** Paste a prompt or a Reel link, tweak captions, add music, and export — all offline.
+> ⚡ **Reel Engine turns simple ideas into ready-to-post vertical videos.** Paste a prompt or a Reel link, tweak captions, add music, and export — all offline.
 Think of it as your local micro-studio that helps you go viral without cloud costs.
 >
 > The app exports a **1080×1920 MP4** with automatic captions, voiceover, and optional music.